 We’ve done some first aid, but if you’re like us, the combination of blood, pain and our offspring makes common sense recede and panic take over.
 So we decided to enlist some help to put a simple plan together that we can follow in the case of an emergency.
 To the rescue came Dr Samantha Izzard, and the expert paediatricians at International Paediatric Clinic, with sage safety advice for you and your family.

 Everything you need to know about making an Emergency Response Plan

 When an accident occurs, your first task is to make an evaluation of the situation.
 What type of injury or ailment has been sustained?
 Is your child or anyone else still at risk of getting hurt?
 Can you move your child or do you need to treat them where they are and create a diversion around them?

 2. Stay calm and carry on

 If you keep your cool, your child is much more likely to as well and less likely to go into shock.
 Keep talking to them, explain what you’re doing and what’s going to happen and maintain eye contact.
 Try to keep your child lucid and interactive also.
 If you have someone else present, ask them to sit with the child if you need to fetch things.

 3. Fetch the first-aid kit

 You can purchase comprehensive first aid kits online from Pharmex Healthcare or assemble your own with supplies from First Aid Supplies Singapore.
-Refer to our handy list of first-aid kit items below to find out what you obtain to customize your own first-aid kit.
+Refer to our handy list of first-aid kit items below to find out what you obtain to customise your own family first-aid kit.
 If you purchase a ready-made first-aid kit from a chemist or pharmacist, it’s important that you check the contents and top up with additional items that might not be included.
 Keep the kit in a handy location in a central part of your home but out of reach of children.
 Regularly review the contents and re-stock after using items.